 Perum Perhutani controls the production and harvesting of trees within the plantation system to ensure that only mature trees are harvested.
 They also ensure that an equal amount of reforestation occurs to maintain the forest.
 With an average maturation of 50 years, this is a time-consuming labor of love.

-Mature teak trees produce a higher yield of Grade A teak which can be identified by its golden-brown color and produces furniture with increased strength and longevity.
-Grade A teak is infused with natural oils and does not need to be treated with teak oil to maintain its natural properties.
-Lower grade teak, also known as “sapwood”, comes from trees harvested before they have reached maturity.
-Sapwood cab be easily identified by its light, yellow color and is often used in low quality, bargain priced teak furniture.
+Mature teak trees produce a higher yield of Grade-A teak, which can be identified by its golden-brown color and produces furniture with increased strength and longevity.
+Grade-A teak is infused with natural oils and does not need to be treated with teak oil to maintain its natural properties.
+Lower-grade teak, also known as “sapwood,” comes from trees harvested before they have reached maturity.
+Sapwood can be easily identified by its light, yellow color and is often used in low-quality, bargain-priced teak furniture.

-Internationally known furniture companies including Gloster and Barlow Tyrie have set up facilities in Indonesia under the jurisdiction of Perum Perhutani to build their teak furniture from Grade A responsibly harvested plantation teak.
-These manufacturers use only legally harvested teak and employ local workers to hand-craft their furniture according to time tested methods.
-As a result, consumers can enjoy high quality teak furniture made to last generations.
-These pieces are exceedingly economical when you consider the years of use you will get from them and earn the right to be called Heirloom Teak.
+High-quality teak furniture from trusted, reputable furniture brands such as Kingsley Bate, POVL Outdoor, Barlow Tyrie, Cane-line, and Gloster (to name a few) is produced in Indonsian facilities under the jurisdiction of Perum Perhutani from Grade-A, responsibly harvested plantation teak.
+These manufacturers use only legally harvested teak and employ local workers to hand-craft their furniture according to time-tested methods.
+As a result, consumers can enjoy high-quality teak furniture made to last generations.